paastech-cloud/proto/README.md

 }
 ```

-you will both find .proto files and ts type definitions in the `node_modules/paastech-proto` folder.
+You will both find `.proto` files and TS type definitions in the `node_modules/paastech-proto/` folder.

 ### With Rust